angelamchoi/card-game/README.md

 ![image](wireframe_pics/pic_1.png)

 ![image](wireframe_pics/pic_2.png)

 ![image](wireframe_pics/pic_3.png)

-When a user matches the same cards, the cards will stay facing upIf the match is correct, then a multiplication problem and an input to type the answer will appear.
+		When the user matches the same cards, the cards will stay facing up.
+If the match is correct, then a multiplication problem and an input to type the answer will appear.
 When the user finds all the matches then a winning message will appear.

 ### 3. Pseudocode
 After creating my mockup, I began to pseudocode.
-The following is pseudocode that was written before building the game.
-Pseudocode allowed me to think through each step of building my game and think deeply how on how the user will be interacting with the game.
-It also reminded me of lesson planning when I was a teacher and thinking through from introducing to lesson to incorporating independent practice time for students.
+The following is the pseudocode prior to developing the game.
+Pseudocoding allowed me to think through each step of building my game and think deeply on how the user will be interacting with the game.
+It also reminded me of lesson planning, when I was a teacher and thinking through all the steps from introducing to lesson to incorporating independent practice time for students.
 I followed this template to aid me in structuring an organized process.

 **Data Structure**
 - Card images